My daughter’s school would like her to repeat second grade. When is it good to keep a child back, if ever?

 In your daughter’s case, you’ve already taken an important step and identified three separate conditions that could be causing her to fall behind her peers.
 The supports your child is being provided are a great start; if they’re not allowing her to keep up with her classmates, she may need a higher frequency of services or more individualized services.
 For instance, if she gets services in a small group, it might be more beneficial for her to meet one-on-one with the therapist.
 Learning disabilities like reading, writing or math disorders can be successfully managed by interventions that help a child compensate for weaknesses and find effective strategies for keeping up with academic demands.

-If your daughter has selective mutism, it’s important to make sure she gets treated by a team that uses the best evidence-based approaches, which can be very effective (Here’s a link to the approach we use at the Child Mind Institute and an interview with parents whose daughter was successfully treated).
+If your daughter has selective mutism, it’s important to make sure she gets treated by a team that uses the best evidence-based approaches, which can be very effective.
 Not speaking or participating in class can certainly lead kids to underperform.

 Anxiety can cause inattention, but there are also kids who are anxious and inattentive.
 Further evaluation may be required to rule out whether her inattention is occurring separately from her other issues, and needs attention.